How To Prepare For the MMI

 Glen T. Fogerty, Ph.D., the Associate Dean of Admissions & Recruitment at the University of Arizona College of Medicine-Phoenix, states: “We appreciate the process is grounded in theory, supported through research, and has continually allowed us to support our goal of having true community involvement in our admission decisions.”

 To prepare for MMI interviews, you should have a strong grasp of the medical profession.
-You should also conduct efficient research prior to the MMI, know the test format, what to expect, and understand how the interviews are assessed.
+We’ll outline ten tips to help you prepare for the interviews!

 Infographic outlining the steps of preparing for the MMI